 Also optional is a hardtop with a canvas-glass enclosure, which creates additional all-weather living space.
 Aft of the flying bridge area is the boat deck, with space for a 16-foot inflatable yacht tender.
 A 1500-lb. capacity Steelhead hydraulic davit system is standard as is a freshwater hose bib and 110 VAC (230 VAC for European version) outlet for keeping the tender's battery charged.
 The stainless steel safety rail has a removable section for launching a life raft.
 Typical of Fleming's obsessive attention to details, the boat deck drains to a series of built-in, stainless steel drains connected to a drain manifold system that exits just above the waterline to prevent streaking of the cabin sides and topsides.

-The large, spacious main saloon can be built with a number of different arrangements.
-A dedicated dining area can be located to starboard with a large settee area to port.
-In place of the dining area, a second settee can be located on the starboard side opposite the main settee.
-Or, a large, built-in cabinet can be built on the starboard side with lounge chairs facing the main settee.
+The large, spacious main salon can be built with a number of different arrangements.
+A dedicated dining area can be located to stbd with a large settee area to port.
+In place of the dining area, a second settee can be located on the stbd side opposite the main settee.
+Or, a large, built-in cabinet can be built on the stbd side with lounge chairs facing the main settee.
 A teak hi-lo dining/coffee table is standard.

 A soft, ultra-suede headliner provides a sense of warmth and style, and there is space for a 42" flat panel home entertainment center.